huBioinfo/CytoCommunity/README.md

-# CytoCommunity
-for identification of tissue cellular neighborhoods (TCNs) based on cell types and their spatial distributions.
+# CytoCommunity: a framework for identification of tissue cellular neighborhoods (TCNs) based on cell types and their spatial distributions

 ## Contents